smellems/smellems.github.io/_posts/2019-02-07-Getting-open-source-software-open-standards-into-gc.markdown

 Beyond my work on the GCTools, I think I have been able to make a difference for the use of open source software and open standards in the GC.
 The GCTools team was the perfect place to work with all the other TBS office of the chief information officer (CIO) employees!
 It was also the perfect time to be at TBS and influence the GC's IM/IT (digital) direction, with the arrival of a new CIO, Alex Benay.
 Thanks to Chris Allison for giving me the opportunity to do this work at TBS!

-I don’t want to rewrite everything I have done in detail, because they can be found in [previous](https://smellems.github.io/b/2016/07/05/Development-engagement-open-source-software-community.html) [blogs](https://open.canada.ca/en/blog/open-source-software-and-open-standards-government-canada), such as: the [Introduction to the Open First Whitepaper](https://github.com/canada-ca/Open_First_Whitepaper/blob/master/en/1_Introduction.md), and the [Chief Technology Officer (CTO) blog](https://open.canada.ca/en/blog/open-foundation-digital-government).
-But I made a list with links...
+I don't want to rewrite everything I have done in detail, because they can be found in [previous](https://smellems.github.io/b/2016/07/05/Development-engagement-open-source-software-community.html) [blogs](https://open.canada.ca/en/blog/open-source-software-and-open-standards-government-canada), the [Introduction to the Open First Whitepaper](https://github.com/canada-ca/Open_First_Whitepaper/blob/master/en/1_Introduction.md), and the [Chief Technology Officer (CTO) blog](https://open.canada.ca/en/blog/open-foundation-digital-government).
+But I made a list with links..
 Not bad.

 - 2016-09 - Start working at TBS with GCTools team
 - 2016-10 - Participate in CSC [Mental Health App Challenge]((https://github.com/smellems/cscmhapp))
 - 2017-04 - [Host GCTools Hackathon](https://www.pscp.tv/GCcollab/)
-- 2017-07 - Crowdsource writing of "Two Pager" BN for CIO to ask for ressources dedicated to open source software
+- 2017-07 - Writing of "Two Pager" BN for CIO to ask for ressources dedicated to open source software
 - 2017-10 - Start [Open First Whitepaper](https://github.com/canada-ca/Open_First_Whitepaper) on Github
 - 2017-10 - Discussion panel 1 at the Canada School of Public Service (CSPS) - [Open Source Software and Open Standards in Public Administration](https://www.csps-efpc.gc.ca/events/oss/index-eng.aspx)
 - 2017-11 - [My blog](https://ouvert.canada.ca/fr/blogue/logiciels-libres-normes-ouvertes-au-gouvernement-du-canada) on Open Government Portal